Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_Managed_Nodes.md

    An optional `--loglevel debug` can be used to provide more information as the system shuts down.
 If used, it must be added after `sat` but before `bootsys`.

-   **Important:** The default timeout for the `sat bootsys boot --stage bos-operations` command is 600 seconds.
-If it is known that the nodes take longer than this amount of time to shutdown, then a different value can be set using `--bos-shutdown-timeout BOS_SHUTDOWN_TIMEOUT` with a value larger than 600 for `BOS_SHUTDOWN_TIMEOUT`.
-Once this timeout has been exceeded, `sat` will no longer watch the BOS sessions even if they are still in progress.
+   **Important:** No default timeout is set for `sat bootsys shutdown --stage bos-operations`.
+It is infinite.
+   However, if a specific timeout is required, user can still set a custom value using the `--bos-shutdown-timeout BOS_SHUTDOWN_TIMEOUT` option.
+If a custom timeout is set, `sat` will no longer watch the BOS sessions once the timeout has been exceeded even if the sessions are still in progress.

    ```bash
    sat bootsys shutdown --stage bos-operations --bos-shutdown-timeout BOS_SHUTDOWN_TIMEOUT \